Hard Money Lenders in Massachusetts: What You Need to Know

 Raymond C. Green Companies

-Located in Boston, Raymond C. Green Companies offers short-term financing to real estate and construction professionals throughout New England.
-As a direct private lender, they provide nine different loan types, with amounts ranging from $100,000 to $10 million.
-All loans have a maturity of up to two years, and pre-approval letters are available upon request.
+Raymond C. Green Companies, based in Boston, provides short-term financing to real estate and construction professionals across New England.
+As a regional direct lender with over 50 years of experience, the firm offers loan amounts ranging from $100,000 to $10 million, with maturities of up to two years.

 Lending clientele: Builders, developers, and real estate investors